Icinga/ansible-playbooks/doc/about.md

 ### Icinga2 Ansible role

 The purpose of Icinga2 role is to install Icinga2-Core headless or alongside a Web Interface.
-The user can choice which interface install prior to run the role.
+The user can choose which interface install prior to running the role.